kovidgoyal/calibre/manual/gui.rst

 you prefer to browse your collection by covers instead.
 The :guilabel:`Cover Grid` is activated by clicking the grid button in the bottom right corner of the main calibre window.
-You can customize the cover sizes and the background of the cover grid via :guilabel:`Preferences->Look & Feel->Cover Grid`.
+You can customize the cover sizes and the background of the cover grid via :guilabel:`Preferences->Look & feel->Cover grid`.
 You can even have calibre display any specified field under the covers, such as title or authors or rating or a custom column of your own devising.